Broadband expansion

 Subsidised broadband expansion

-For telecommunications companies, the expansion of fibre-optic networks in rural areas is often unprofitable because the expansion costs are not in proportion to the expected revenues.
-To close this so-called profitability gap, the federal government and the state of NRW offer various funding programmes.
-The funding rate is regularly 80 or 90 percent.
-The remaining share must be covered by the municipalities' own funds.
-The city of Bocholt is taking advantage of this opportunity to gradually build up nationwide broadband coverage.
+For telecommunications companies, the roll-out of fibre-optic networks in rural areas is often unprofitable, as the roll-out costs are out of proportion to the expected revenue.
+To bridge this so-called 'economic viability gap', the federal government and the state of North Rhine-Westphalia offer various funding programmes.
+The funding rate is typically 80 or 90 per cent.
+The remaining portion must be covered by the local authorities' own funds.
+The town of Bocholt is taking advantage of this opportunity to gradually roll out comprehensive broadband coverage.

-From 2019 to 2021, approximately 1,000 households could thus benefit from a subsidised broadband connection.
+Between 2019 and 2021, around 1,000 households were able to benefit from a subsidised broadband connection.

-In order to enable further private households and businesses to benefit from a subsidised broadband connection, an application for the so-called Grey Spots subsidy was submitted in 2022.
-Further information on this current project can be found in the section on grey area funding in the city of Bocholt.
+To enable further private households and businesses to access a subsidised broadband connection, an application for funding under the so-called 'grey spots' scheme was submitted in 2022.
+Further information on this ongoing project can be found in the section on the 'grey spots' scheme in the town of Bocholt.

-Finally, the Bocholt primary schools will receive a subsidised broadband connection by the middle of 2024.
-The project is being implemented in close cooperation between the city of Bocholt and Bocholter Energie- und Wasserversorgung GmbH.
-After completion, all schools in Bocholt will have a gigabit-capable connection, which is essential for digital networking in everyday school life.
+Most recently, at the start of 2024, primary schools in Bocholt received a subsidised broadband connection.
+The project was implemented in close cooperation between the City of Bocholt and stadtwerker (formerly Bocholter Energie- und Wasserversorgung GmbH).
+All schools in Bocholt now have a gigabit-capable connection, which is essential for digital connectivity in everyday school life.

 Grey Spots Promotion in the City of Bocholt

-For more information on the federal Gigabit funding, please visit the website of the project management organisation atene KOM.
+Further information on the federal Gigabit funding scheme is available on the website of the project operator, aconium.

 Self-financed broadband expansion in the city of Bocholt

-In addition to the subsidised expansion, telecommunications companies can set up a broadband infrastructure at their own expense.
+In addition to the subsidised expansion, telecommunications companies may build broadband infrastructure at their own expense.

-The city of Bocholt is currently aware of one specific expansion project.
-Bocholter Energie- und Wasserversorgung GmbH will upgrade the telecommunications network in the core area of the city to a modern fibre optic network at its own expense.
-Further information on this project can be found on the "faserfreunde" website.
+The town of Bocholt is currently aware of one specific expansion project. stadtwerker (formerly Bocholter Energie- und Wasserversorgung GmbH) will upgrade the telecommunications network in the town centre to a modern fibre-optic network, self-financing the project.
+Further information on this project and to check whether your connection is included can be found on the "faserfreunde" website.